Saifreid/SplittableMadness/README.md

 text box 3 things are always kept track of the length of the left list, the length of the right list, and the last removed item which will read N/A if nothing has been removed since running the program.

+I can run the app in intelliJ but for some reason I'm having errors when I run it in VSCode